EliaFantini/ada-2021-project-datastory/index.md

 (cluster list, make a plot of it or something)
 (Help me on this one, idk what to write)

-But a sentence is not just about the words in it, but how they’re put together as well.
+But a sentence is not just about the words in it, but how they're put together as well.
 For this reason, we then moved our attention to some metrics that are used to measure the grammatical complexity of quotes:

 1. Flesch reading ease: in the Flesch reading ease test, higher scores indicate material that is easier to read; lower numbers mark passages that are more difficult to read.
-2. Dale Chall readability score: different from other tests, since it uses a lookup table of the most commonly used 3000 English words.
+2. Dale Chall readability score: different from other tests since it uses a lookup table of the most commonly used 3000 English words.
 It returns the grade level necessary to understand the sentence.
 Hence, the higher the score, the higher is the difficulty.
 3. Text Standard: based upon a combination of all the library's tests, returns the estimated school grade level required to understand the text.
-4. Reading time: returns the reading time of the given text.
-Assumes 14.69ms per character.
+4. Reading time: returns the reading time of the given text—Assumes 14.69ms per character.

 <div style="text-align:center"><a href="/ada-2021-project-datastory/figures/complexity_metrics_14-1.png"><img style="width:60%" src="/ada-2021-project-datastory/figures/complexity_metrics_14-1.png" width="1000"/></a></div>

-From the results shown above we can see a clear (and statistically significant) difference between the scores in all metrics, but before drawing any conclusion, let’s repeat the analysis on just the quotes from the two most important men from the two parties: Barack Obama and Donald Trump.
+From the results shown above, we can see a clear (and statistically significant) difference between the scores in all metrics, but before drawing any conclusion, let’s repeat the analysis on just the quotes from the two most important men from the two parties: Barack Obama and Donald Trump.

 <div style="text-align:center"><a href="/ada-2021-project-datastory/figures/complexity_metrics_19-1.png"><img style="width:60%" src="/ada-2021-project-datastory/figures/complexity_metrics_19-1.png" width="1000"/></a></div>

 Again, the plots show consistent results with the previous ones, considering all speakers from both parties.
-The last thing we can do is if we can observe any difference through the years.
+The last thing we can do is verify if we can observe any difference through the years.

 <div style="text-align:center"><a href="/ada-2021-project-datastory/figures/metrics_years-1.png"><img style="width:60%" src="/ada-2021-project-datastory/figures/metrics_years-1.png" width="1000"/></a></div>

-The result is stable across years and metrics, and it seems to suggest just one thing: there’s a substantial difference in the complexity and readability of quotes from the two parties and usually, Republican ones are easier to understand, as well as faster to read, even though reading time shows the smallest gap of the four metrics.
+The result is stable across years and metrics.
+It seems to suggest just one thing: there’s a substantial difference in the complexity and readability of quotes from the two parties, and usually, Republican ones are easier to understand, as well as faster to read, even though reading time shows the smallest gap of the four metrics.
 Does this outcome make sense?
-Many articles covered this topic and what turned out to be clear in all of them is that Republicans and Democrats have become more and more polarized, with completely different opinions and languages ( [Why Democrats and Republicans Speak Different Languages.
+Many articles covered this topic and turned out to be transparent in all of them is that Republicans and Democrats have become more and more polarized, with entirely different opinions and languages ( [Why Democrats and Republicans Speak Different Languages.
 LIterally. - The Atlantic](https://www.theatlantic.com/politics/archive/2016/07/why-democrats-and-republicans-literally-speak-different-languages/492539/) , [Democrats and Republicans No Longer Speak the Same Language - The New York Times](https://www.nytimes.com/2021/04/09/opinion/infrastructure-democrats-republicans.html), [Why Democrats and Republicans Use Different Words - Business Insider](https://www.businessinsider.com/political-language-rhetoric-framing-messaging-lakoff-luntz-2017-8?r=US&IR=T)).
 Considering all this, we should probably have not expected anything else but a significant gap.
 Why though Democrats use more complex sentences?
 Getting back to the rhetoric principle that a speaker adapts to his supporters, does this suggest that Republicans’  defenders are less literate?
 Accordingly to this plot and this [research from Pew Research Center](https://www.pewresearch.org/politics/2016/04/26/a-wider-ideological-gap-between-more-and-less-educated-adults/), yes.

 <div style="text-align:center"><a href="/ada-2021-project-datastory/figures/pew3.png"><img style="width:60%" src="/ada-2021-project-datastory/figures/pew3.png"/></a></div>